LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Aetherics/Energy/Effects/Heat.md

 As Spell component:
 Prerequisite: Another effect of the spell involves extreme heat or cold
-Cost: Half of total Power
+Cost: Half of total Flux
 Benefit: The improved heat conduction upgrades the spell's Tier, and gives it Piercing if used as a weapon.